fedehsq/SecureDataContainer/README.md

 ## SecureDataContainer ##
-First project for the course of Programmazione II, Universita' Di Pisa, Informatica.
+First project for the course Programmazione II, Universita' Di Pisa, Informatica.
 For the project specifications read progetto1-18-19.pdf.